rodrigosoareschaves/react-native-nfc-card-reader/README.md

 # react-native-nfc-card-reader

+## Fork
+This is a fork of jackbayliss/react-native-nfc-card-reader repo with the CardNfcUtils integrated to the repo to avoid issues in Android 8.
+The issue in case was something related to Target S+ compatibilities that was happening on class: com.pro100svitlo.creditCardNfcReader.utils.CardNfcUtils

 ## Description
 This package is specifically designed to scan credit/debit cards using an Android devices NFC reader and return the card number, expiry and card type.